It is now one year since the Tree of Life &

 We need volunteers to get there hands dirty

 and be prepared to dig, plant, paint, anything and everything that

 We also need more Trustees.
 We already have a

-Board on fifteen but could really use another three or four.
-We
+Board on ten but could really use another three or four.
+We meet

 simply discuss ‘the dreams’ on the table at the time, and if all

 are agreed we get on with the job and turn them into reality.

 Could you be a Trustee, or indeed a

 If so please get in touch.